-Experiencing Wi-Fi issues on your Mac can be frustrating, especially when you rely on a stable internet connection for work or entertainment.
-If your Mac is not connecting to Wi-Fi, don’t worry—there are several proven methods to fix the issue.
-Below, we outline the best troubleshooting steps to help you resolve this common problem.
+Experiencing Wi-Fi issues on your Mac can be frustrating.
+If your Mac is not connecting to Wi-Fi, there are several proven methods to fix the issue.

 1. Check Your Wi-Fi Connection